MCdeGroot/pin-terminal-vodafone-ziggo/README.md

 VodafoneZiggo Tech case

 In this repository you find my solutions for the vodafone tech case.
 Her i will describe shortly how i started this case and how I executed it.
-Next, I created a list of aspects from the assignment that weren't clear to me, and I proceeded to research them on the internet.
+First of all I created a list of aspects from the assignment that weren't clear to me, and I proceeded to research them on the internet.
 For instance, WireMock I visited the website and went through the documentation to comprehend its functionality and how to implement it into my project.

 After that, I formulated a step-by-step plan to initiate the implementation of the assignment.